Skip to main content

 Older Driver Safety

-This program grant is used by law enforcement agencies and community-based agencies to increase older driver safety awareness and training.
-Older drivers represent almost one in every five drivers with their growth outpacing their teenaged counterparts.
+These program area grants are used to increase older driver safety awareness and training.
+Older drivers represent almost one in every five drivers with their growth outpacing their teenage counterparts.
 Funding may be used for research, education, and outreach related to increasing safety awareness for this vulnerable population.
 This includes Car-Fit events and training for technicians and event coordinators.

-Police Traffic Services (PT): Multiple Violations
+Police Traffic Services (Multiple Violations)

 Teen Driver Safety